 Goulburn Mulwaree is part of the continuum of Aboriginal habitation of Australia.
-The earliest occupation site in the vicinity of Goulburn Mulwaree in the Australian Alps has deposits that have been radiocarbon dated to 21,000 years ago.
-The majority of sites in the region date to 3-5,000 years ago.
+The earliest known occupation sites discovered so far in the vicinity of Goulburn Mulwaree occur in the Australian Alps.
+The majority of sites in the Goulburn Mulwaree region discovered to date are more recent.
+It is possible that there are sites in Goulburn Mulwaree that predate those in the Australian Alps given that the Alps only became accessible after the last ice age.

-Two major language groups were identified within the Goulburn Mulwaree region at the time of European contact; the Gandangara to the north of Goulburn and the Ngunawal to the south.
+Two major groups were identified within the Goulburn Mulwaree region at the time of European contact; the Gandangara (also known as the Gundungurra, Gundungari, Gurra-gunga, and Burragorang) to the north of Goulburn and the Ngunawal (also called Ngunuwal, Ngoonawal, Wonnawal, Nungawal, Yarr, Yass tribe, Lake George, Five Islands tribe or Molonglo tribe) to the south.
 It's likely that these tribal boundaries incorporated a number of distinct aboriginal communities with their own dialects, who were probably linked by kinship networks, common beliefs, ceremonies and customs.